QSC Post Quantum Cryptographic Library 1.3.0.0 (C1)

 Returns

-[qsc_encoding_ber_element*] Returns a pointer to the decoded element, or NULL on error.
+[qsc_encoding_ber_element*] Pointer to the decoded element, or NULL on error.

 ◆ qsc_encoding_der_encode_element()